Wrecks-n-Effect

 Wrecks-n-Effect is the debut album released by Wrecks-n-Effect.
-It was released on September 12, 1989 for Motown Records and featured production from Markell Riley and Redhead Kingpin.
+It was released on September 12, 1989, by Motown Records and featured production from Markell Riley and Redhead Kingpin.
 The album cover bears a winged symbol like Guy, as it bears the genre's anthem.
 It was released after the departure of Keith KC.

-The album achieved modest success on the Billboard charts, making it to #103 on the Billboard 200 and #16 on the Top R&B Albums chart.
+The album achieved modest success on the Billboard charts, making it to No. 103 on the Billboard 200 and No. 16 on the Top R&B Albums chart.
 The two singles released found greater success; "New Jack Swing", which features new jack swing pioneer Teddy Riley, reached No. 1 on the Hot Rap Tracks chart, while "Juicy" made it to No. 6 on the same chart.

-This was the only album by the group to include original founding member Brandon Mitchell, as Mitchell would later be shot and killed less than a year later on August 8, 1990.
+This is the only album by the group to include founding member Brandon Mitchell, who was shot and killed on August 8, 1990.